Robin Day: In popular culture

 Day is portrayed by Bertie Carvel in the episode "Marionettes" in season 2 of the Netflix series The Crown.

 He was parodied in The Goodies episode "Saturday Night Grease" in 1980.

-He was also parodied on the satirical puppet sketch show Spitting Image.
+He was also parodied on the satirical puppet sketch show Spitting Image with a smug rictus grin and preposterously large bow tie.

-He was referenced in Monty Python’s Flying Circus in the “It’s the Arts” sketch, where according to John Cleese, he “had a hedgehog called Frank”.
+He was referenced in Monty Python's Flying Circus in the "It's the Arts" sketch, where according to John Cleese, Day "had a hedgehog called Frank".
 The version of the sketch in the 1971 film adaption And Now for Something Completely Different changed Day to President Nixon.